Form: A twining vine.

 Bloom: Spring and summer, sporadically the rest of the year.

-are needed to produce viable seeds.
+and two plants are needed to produce viable seeds.

 Stems: Green, narrow, rounded.
 They root at nodes where they touch the ground.